-The large and exceptionally well-preserved Centro Storico (historic center) is pedestrian friendly and perfect for strolling.
-Considered one of the largest intact historic centers in all Europe, it’s a potpourri of Medieval, Renaissance, Baroque and modern architecture.
+The large and exceptionally well-preserved Centro Storico (historic center) is pedestrian-friendly and perfect for strolling.
+Considered one of the largest intact historic centers in all Europe, it’s a potpourri of Medieval, Renaissance, Baroque, and modern architecture.
 At the heart of the center are the bustling Piazza Maggiore and Piazza del Nettuno (where the 16th-century Fountain of Neptune stands), two adjoining plazas rimmed with cafés and beautiful buildings like the Palazzo Comunale, now the town hall.
 Inside, a monumental staircase designed by Bramante to allow horse-drawn carriages upstairs is the first thing you will notice.
-The building is also home to a small art collection and to a museum focusing on the work of artist Giorgio Morandi.
+The building is also home to a small art collection and a museum focusing on the work of artist Giorgio Morandi.
 Nearby sits one of the city’s most unique churches, the Basilica di San Petronio.
-The fifth-largest basilica in the world, this mammoth Gothic church is unfinished but still beautiful.
+The fifth-largest basilica in the world, this large Gothic church, is unfinished but still beautiful.
 To get a stellar view over the old city, head to the Torre Asinelli, one of two leaning towers in the Piazza di Porta Ravegnana.
-At 97 meters, it affords a wonderful panorama of Bologna’s rooftops and church spires.
+At 97 meters, it affords a beautiful panorama of Bologna’s rooftops and church spires.

-Like so many Italian cities, Bologna was first founded by the Etruscans in 500BC (who called it Felsina), although its name actually dates to a Gallic tribe called the Boii, who conquered the settlement a few short hundred years later.
+Like so many Italian cities, Bologna was first founded by the Etruscans in 500BC (who called it Felsina), although its name dates to a Gallic tribe called the Boii, who conquered the settlement a few short hundred years later.
 Eventually, the Romans also appeared, bestowing it with the name Bononia in 189BC.
-Today you can see the remnants of the Roman period under the old stock exchange (Sala Borsa) and of course at the Museo Archeologico.
-An important Roman center for centuries, it eventually declined and in 728 became part of the Lombard Kingdom.
-Its university was founded during this time; created in 1088, it’s famed as one of the oldest in the world.
+Today you can see the remnants of the Roman period under the old stock exchange (Sala Borsa) and, of course, at the Museo Archeologico.
+An important Roman center for centuries, it eventually declined and, in 728, became part of the Lombard Kingdom.
+Its university was founded during this time; created in 1088; famed as one of the oldest in the world.
 Dante was a student here.
-Always a progressive place, Bologna was ahead of its time when in 1256 it freed all slaves and abolished serfdom.
+Always a progressive place, Bologna was ahead of its time when in 1256, it freed all slaves and abolished serfdom.